-New York State and New York University require all students in credit-bearing programs registered for six units/credits or more to complete a MMR Immunization Form and a Meningitis Response Form to prove immunity to measles, mumps, rubella, and meningitis.
+New York State and New York University require all students in credit-bearing programs registered for six units/credits or more to complete a Student Immunization History Form to prove immunity to measles, mumps, rubella, and meningitis.
 Preventable diseases continue to occur on college campuses.
 The receipt of immunization history allows the NYU Student Health Center (SHC) to protect students in the event of an outbreak.
 Students must submit the forms to the Student Health Center.
-See “Required Program Forms” above.
+See Summer Program Forms.

 Please be advised that, in the event of an outbreak, those who have failed to submit the required documentation may not be permitted to attend classes or live in residence until there is no longer any public health risk.
 In the event of an outbreak, students will receive information and alerts from the Student Health Center via email (see above under NYU Email).